 On the Thursday before Good Friday (Good Friday Eve), the sale and supply of alcohol must stop at midnight.
 Patrons have until 12.30am to finish their drinks.
-This applies even if you have approved extended trading hours that allow for later trading.
+This applies even if you have approved extended trading hours that usually allow for later trading.

-All gaming machines must stop at 12 midnight on Good Friday Eve.
+All gaming machines at hotels and clubs must also stop at midnight on Good Friday Eve.
 For casinos, gambling is allowed until 3am on the morning of Good Friday.

-You are not permitted to sell takeaway alcohol on Good Friday.
+You can't sell takeaway alcohol on Good Friday.